Dura07/weather-app/README.md

 View real-time data such as temperature, humidity, wind speed, and a 5-day forecast for the selected location.
 Use the application to search for other cities or locations as needed.
 Dependencies
-The following libraries and services are used in this project:

-React.js: For building the frontend of the application.
 Axios: For making HTTP requests to the weather API.
 Weather API: External service to fetch real-time weather data. (e.g., OpenWeatherMap API)
-dotenv: For managing environment variables.
-Bootstrap: For styling the user interface components.

 License